Atomic Clock Movements

-The manufacturer says there is a chip in the movement that has a calendar stored on it which is said to be good until 2099.
+The manufacturer has added a chip to the movement that stores a calendar in it which is said to be good until 2099.

 So?
 How does it know when or what day it is and what time it is?

-The answer lies in the chip.
-What they don’t tell you is the chip itself has a long life battery in it which keeps the current aproximate time.
+The answer lies in a micro controller chip.
+What they don’t tell you is this chip itself relies on a long life button cell which keeps the current approximate time.
 When the movement is manufactured, the day and time is preset.
-I presume it is set to west coast time.
-When you set the time, the movement’s computer determines if the time you set is either AM or PM by its internal clock.
+When you install the movement and set the time, the movement’s computer determines if the time you set is either AM or PM by its internal clock.
 Then when DST is to be adjusted for, it uses its half day calendar clock plus the time you set to determine when to make the change for the begin or end of DST depending upon the season (spring or fall).

-The accuracy of this movement is like any other quartz movement in that it is how accurate the internal quartz oscillator is.
-An atomic movement will adjust itself based upon the 60 KHz WWVB atomic clock signal.
-This movement however does not.
-It works like any other standard movement except that it has the added feature of automatically setting of DST time.
+The accuracy of this movement is like any other quartz movement in that it depends upon how accurate the internal quartz oscillator is.
+An atomic movement will adjust its time based upon the 60 KHz WWVB atomic clock signal.
+This movement however works like any other standard movement except that it has the additional feature of automatically setting the DST time.

 Note.
 If for some reason this movement were to lose its internal clock, there would be no way of correcting it.
 However, for $10 more, ISI does make another movement that can be corrected.

 If you notice the image on the right.
-This movement has a button cell compartment where you can chage the tiny battery and reset the day, month and year.
-You can also set the timezone of the country.
+This movement has a button cell compartment where you can change the tiny battery and reset the day, month and year.
+You can also set the time zone of the country.

 Note.
 If any of the governments of the world decide to change the dates of the DST, neither the US or World movements would be accurate for setting DST.

-To use the Takane in my all steel military clock, I found that the back cover of the Takane was easily removed without damaging it.
-It has these tiny Philips head jeweler's screws.
+I use the U. T. S in my all steel military clock.
+I found that part of the back of the UTS was open and the ferrite rod antenna was easily removed without damaging it.
 Even though the ferrite antenna was glued in with hot melt glue, I could get it out.
 I did have to make a cover or container for the antenna.
-It's a hollowed out piece of Plexiglas rod which you can see above the clock.
+It's a hollowed out piece of 1 1/2" acrylic rod - which you can see above the clock.

 Now the old Edwards military school clock is back in sync.
-The UTS movement I bought replace an Atomix movement in our wedding anniversary clock pictured on the prior page.
+A second UTS movement I bought replaced an Atomix movement in our wedding anniversary clock pictured on the prior page.